8 Reasons Women Make Better Traders Than Men

-Recent studies show that female investors gain more consistent returns with consistent performance
+Recent studies show that women traders gain more consistent returns with consistent performance

 If you’re a man reading this chances are the title either disturbed you or you are rolling on the floor laughing out loud.
 Not what you thought about investing did you?

 If you’re a female you might have had a hunch that you’re better than your husband but couldn’t prove it.
 Until now that is.
 Please don’t gloat about this.